Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M675 X R2 F1200
 </pre>

-This code is intended to find the center of a cavity that can be measured using the configured axis endstop.
+### Notes

 If using a Z probe for this purpose, make sure the endstop type for the corresponding axis is updated before this code is run.

+How it works:
-Once this code starts, RepRapFirmware will move to the lower end looking for an endstop to be triggered.
-Once it is triggered, the lower position is saved and the axis maximum is probed.
-As soon as both triggers have been hit, the center point is calculated and the machine moves to the calculated point.
+* Once this code starts, RepRapFirmware will move to the lower end looking for an endstop to be triggered.
+* Once it is triggered, the lower position is saved and the axis maximum is probed.
+* As soon as both triggers have been hit, the center point is calculated and the machine moves to the calculated point.

 ## M701: Load filament

+RepRapFirmware 1.19 and later implements a filament management mechanism to load and unload different materials.
+This code may be used to load a material for the active tool.

 ### Parameters